faridashittu65-source/SHE-CODE-AFRICA/README.md

-The SHE CODE AFRICA DATA SCIENCE Bootcamp introduces one to the worlf od data science.The three-months programme provided a structured learning on python.Herein,ill share class assessments and projects from the bootcamp.
+The SHE CODE AFRICA DATA SCIENCE Bootcamp introduces one to the world of data science.The three-months programme provided a structured learning on python.Herein,i'll share class assessments and projects from the bootcamp.